 In May 2011, Cisco Systems was slapped with a classaction lawsuit in San Francisco for allegedly pitching, designing, and building technology for Chinese authorities to identify and track Falun Gong practitioners.
+Among the evidence cited

 Among the evidence cited in the complaint was a Cisco PowerPoint presentation that offered solutions for helping the authorities to capture Falun Gong practitioners.